KiCad/kicad-source-mirror/Documentation/development/compiling.md

     bzr branch https://code.launchpad.net/~kicad-product-committers/kicad/product kicad_source

-If you prefer to use [GIT][] as you version control system, you can clone the KiCad mirror on Github using the following command:
+If you prefer to use [GIT][] as you version control system, you can clone the KiCad mirror on GitHub using the following command:

     git clone https://github.com/KiCad/kicad-source-mirror